10 Early Symptoms of Heart Attacks That Often Go Unnoticed

 Many people expect a heart attack to cause sharp chest pain, but it often feels more like pressure or tightness.

-This discomfort, often described as an uncomfortable squeezing, may come and go, becoming more noticeable with stress or exertion.
+This discomfort, often described as an uncomfortable squeezing, may come and go, becoming more noticeable with cumulative stress or exertion.

 While both men and women experience this, about 30% of women may have less obvious chest pain, and this subtlety can delay life-saving actionโ€‹ according to heart.org.